jhipster/jhipster-lite/src/main/resources/generator/server/documentation/hexagonal-application-service/hexagonal-application-service-architecture.md

 ### Code in Primary

 The primary part contains adapters for the code driving our domain.
 Example: code to expose Rest WebServices.
-This part depends a lot on Frameworks and it's responsibility is to make the best possible exposure of the businesses actions.
+This part depends a lot on Frameworks and is responsible for making the best possible exposure of the businesses actions.

 ### Code in Secondary

 The secondary part are adapters implementing the ports from the domain.
-This part depends a lot on Framework and it's responsibility is to make to best possible use of the infrastructure that our business needs.
+This part depends a lot on Framework and its responsibility is to make the best possible use of the infrastructure our business needs.